Canada rugby sevens men open play in Las Vegas with one eye on Vancouver

 It's a huge blow to the Canadian team.
 Douglas, Canada's all-time tries leader, is a game-breaker with blistering speed.

 Injuries present opportunities, however.
-Given their chance, Cole Davis and Jake Thiel have both impressed.
+Given their chance, Davis and Jake Thiel have both impressed.

 Canada Roster

-Phil Berna, UBC Thunderbirds, Vancouver; Connor Braid, James Bay AA, Victoria; Admir Cejvanovic, Burnaby Lake RFC, Burnaby, B.C.; Cole Davis, Calgary Saints, Calgary; Mike Fuailefau, Castaway Wanderers, Victoria; Nathan Hirayama (capt.), unattached (Richmond, B.C.; Harry Jones, Capilano RFC, North Vancouver; Isaac Kaay, UVIC Vikes, Kamloops, B.C.; Pat Kay, Castaway Wanderers, Duncan, B.C.; Luke McCloskey, Castaway Wanderers, Victoria; Matt Mullins, James Bay AA, Belleville, Ont.; Jake Thiel, Abbotsford RFC, Abbotsford, B.C.; Adam Zaruba, Capilano RFC, North Vancouver.
+Phil Berna, UBC Thunderbirds, Vancouver; Connor Braid, James Bay AA, Victoria; Admir Cejvanovic, Burnaby Lake RFC, Burnaby, B.C.; Cooper Coats, Halifax Tars, Halifax; Mike Fuailefau, Castaway Wanderers, Victoria; Nathan Hirayama (capt.), unattached (Richmond, B.C.; Harry Jones, Capilano RFC, North Vancouver; Isaac Kaay, UVIC Vikes, Kamloops, B.C.; Luke McCloskey, Castaway Wanderers, Victoria; Josiah Morra, –Toronto Saracens, Toronto; Matt Mullins, James Bay AA, Belleville, Ont.; Jake Thiel, Abbotsford RFC, Abbotsford, B.C.; Adam Zaruba, Capilano RFC, North Vancouver.

 Follow @NeilMDavidson on Twitter